salvo-rs/salvo/crates/oapi/docs/derive_to_schema.md

   OpenAPI spec as _`path.to.Pet`_.
 * `default` Can be used to populate default values on all fields using the struct's [`Default`](std::default::Default) implementation.
+* `deprecated` Can be used to mark all fields as deprecated in the generated OpenAPI spec but not in the code.
+If you'd like to mark the fields as deprecated in the code as well use Rust's own `#[deprecated]` attribute instead.

 # Enum Optional Configuration Options for `#[salvo(schema(...))]`
 * `example = ...` Can be method reference or _`json!(...)`_.